 WebWISER is also available!
 When an Internet connection is available, access the same WISER functionality with your web browser.
-Support for PDA-based browsers, including BlackBerry, is included.
+Support for mobile device browsers, including BlackBerry, is included.

-- Intuitive, simple, and logical user interface developed by working with experienced emergency responders
+- Intuitive, simple, logical user interface developed by working with experienced first responders

 WISER System Concept